hankertrix/nerd_column.nvim/README.md

 The `maximum_line_count` option sets the maximum number of lines the plugin will check.
-When a file has more lines than the `maximum_line_count`, the plugin will automatically change to scope to `window` so that Neovim doesn't become unbearably slow and laggy to use.
+When a file has more lines than the `maximum_line_count`, the plugin will automatically change the scope to `window` so that Neovim doesn't become unbearably slow and laggy to use.

 For example: